 DBRS assigns ratings for preferred shares in a range from "Pfd-1" to "D".
 The DBRS preferred share rating scale is used in the Canadian securities market and is meant to give an indication of the risk that a borrower will not fulfill its full obligations in a timely manner, with respect to both dividend and principal commitments.
 DBRS assigns ratings for long-term obligations in a range from "AAA" to "D".
 The scale provides an opinion on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued.
 Every DBRS rating is based on quantitative and qualitative considerations relevant to the borrowing entity.
 Some rating categories are denoted by the subcategories "high" and "low".
 The absence of either a "high" or "low" designation indicates the rating is in the middle of the category.
 Each DBRS rating is appended with one of three rating trends - "Positive", "Stable", or "Negative".
-The rating trend indicates the direction in which DBRS considers the rating may move if present circumstances continue, or in some cases, unless challenges are addressed; a positive or negative trend does not necessarily indicate that a rating change is imminent.
-The Company's current ratings trend is stable.
+The Company's current ratings trend is positive.